arcus/education_modules/demystifying_sql/demystifying_sql.md

 Let's start with the word "**database**".
 A database is a data storage solution that stores data in objects called tables.
 Tables are objects comprised of columns (sometimes called 'fields') and rows (similar to data in an Excel spreadsheet or .csv file).

 When we add "**relational**" as a modifier, we mean that tables within the database are **related** to one another by columns they have in common (like a customer or patient id column that appears in several different tables).
-These columns in common are sometimes referred to as "join keys".

 Consider, for example, these three sample tables.
 They are rectangular (or tabular) in shape and organize data in rows and columns.
 Can you identify the column in common?
 How could you figure out how many times Prairie Dawn had an encounter with `ed_ind` equal to 1?